Behati Prinsloo Focuses On Adam Levine And Career As Victoria’s Secret Angel Candice Swanepoel Prioritizes Baby On Instagram

 Behati Prinsloo and Candice Swanepoel have a lot in common.
-They are both from Africa, only a year apart in age and had active modeling career as Victoria’s Secret angels.
+They are both from Africa, only a year apart in age, and had active modeling career as Victoria’s Secret angels.
 On top of that, they got pregnant just weeks after each other and gave birth to cute babies in late 2016.
 But it looks like Behati and Candice have very differing ways of prioritizing their lives after giving birth!

 The 27-year-old Namibian seems eager to get back into where she left things off before baby Dusty Rose came along.
 While she posts her share of baby selfies, she also uploads a lot of photos about her husband Adam Levine, the lead singer of Maroon 5, as well as about her career.